impshum/Reddit-Flair-Analytics/readme.md

 # Reddit Flair Analytics

-Python bot to analyse a sureddit history and create pretty graphs from the results.
+Python bot to analyse a subreddit history and create pretty graphs from the results.

 ![Screenshot](https://i.imgur.com/pirXgWL.png)